Skip to main content

 Action first: If the surviving spouse is first becoming eligible for Medicare, sign up on time.
 Do not assume CHAMPVA lets someone safely wait.

-The timing rule also hurts people who delay Part B for the wrong reason.
+The timing rule can also hurt people who delay Part B for the wrong reason.
 The no-penalty Part B Special Enrollment Period is usually tied to current employment-based group health coverage, not to CHAMPVA itself.
-Medicare also says COBRA is not considered current-employment coverage for Part B delay purposes.
+Medicare says COBRA and Medicare rules can be tricky, and COBRA does not protect the Part B window the same way current work coverage can.
 Retiree coverage creates similar problems.
 In real life, that means a surviving spouse should not delay Part B just because CHAMPVA or a retiree plan feels “good enough.”

-If someone misses the proper enrollment window, the General Enrollment Period runs from January 1 through March 31 each year, coverage starts the month after sign-up, and a Part B late-enrollment penalty may apply.
+If someone misses the proper enrollment window, Medicare coverage dates show that the General Enrollment Period runs from January 1 through March 31 each year.
+Coverage starts the month after sign-up.
+A Part B penalty may apply.
 The CHAMPVA Guidebook also says that when Part B is added late, CHAMPVA eligibility re-establishes on the effective date of Part B, not back to the date the spouse first wished it had started.
 That gap can leave families exposed to bills.

 What to do in the first weeks after a veteran death